-The dedicated staff of the Office of Graduate Studies joins me in welcoming inquiries and visits from potential or continuing graduate students.
+The University of Guam is proud to present its quality faculty members and outstanding programs to the community that addresses the changing local, regional and global environments we face.
+The UOG Graduate Bulletin 2016-2017 serves as your roadmap that explains the various graduate degree programs of the University of Guam, augmented by information on academic rules and procedures, with supplementary information services and resources available to graduate students.
 I urge prospective students to make direct contact with the faculty Chairs and Advisors of the graduate programs in which they have an interest.
 The identities and contact information of these program leaders are provided at the beginning of each program description.
 In addition, the University of Guam website is a useful resource for students.